 To be successful with paid advertising, your contractor should utilize multiple advertising strategies and marketing tools.
 Some of the best paid advertising packages for contractors include tactics to:

-With in-depth knowledge of the latest PPC trends for contractors and other industries, we are a team of paid advertising consultants.
+With in-depth knowledge of the latest PPC trends for contractors and other industries, we are a team of paid advertising professionals.

 Here are some of our best tips to follow for keyword research, audience research, landing page / sales funnel optimization, conversion rate optimization, and ad creation.

 Keyword research for contractors is mostly used for Google Ads and Bing Ads search network campaigns.
 After all, search ads only show up based on what your contractor targets on Google or Bing.

 If you are searching for a contractor in your city, you might search "nearby contractor" on Google.
 Knowing to target that exact phrase wouldn't require in-depth keyword research.

 What if, however, that exact match keyword wasn't producing enough search volume and the contractor wanted to increase their traffic and conversions?
 The solution would require keyword research.

 The next steps might involve the paid ads manager discussing with the contractor about what types of products / services they want to target more often and within what geographic areas.
 There may also be a need to broaden the keyword targeting.

 For instance, the PPC manager might discover high search volume for "nearby contractors" or even "contractor services."
 The first phrase is targeting a type of business or organization in the area.
 In the second phrase, a service is being targeted, which might result in a more lucrative conversion opportunity.